zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for beehives

 ### Changelog

+**4.3.1**
+- Added compatibility with "MinimalStatusEffects" mod
+- Added compatibility with "OdinShip" mod
+- Added cooking stations and smelters status strings in the EnvStats section
+- Fixed bug that was causing the minimap pins and player marker to disappear when the rotation was enabled
+- Fixed ship speed using https://valheim.fandom.com/wiki/Boats
+- Updated game version reference to 0.209.10
+- Moved save type string up above the character name (to avoid overlapping in version 0.209.10)
+- Moved a little to the right the "Days" counter in the worlds list (to avoid overlapping in version 0.209.10)
+- Impossibility to use the "Days" counter in the world selection panel in version 0.209.10 if the world is in the steam cloud

 **4.3.0**
 - Added a new block : "System Clock" that displays the real-life clock time